fivethreeo/aws-django-cms-full-stack/README.rst

 Full deploy takes about 30 min, lambda resource for elasticsearch is slow.

-Go to elastic beanstalk console and visit the url /admin/ to add the first page.
+Go to beanstalk console and visit the url /admin/ to add the first page.

+Add another page with the search apphook, publish it and restart the app servers in the beanstalk console.

 To build css/javascript
 =======================